Fairmount Park: History

 Fairmount Park, Philadelphia's first park, occupies 2052 acre adjacent to the banks of the Schuylkill River.
 Since 2010, Philadelphia Parks & Recreation divides the original park into East and West Fairmount parks.
 The original domain of Fairmount Park consisted of three areas: South Park or the South Garden immediately below the Fairmount Water Works extending to the Callowhill Street Bridge; Old Park, which encompassed the former estates of Lemon Hill and Sedgeley; and West Park, the area including the Philadelphia Zoo, and the Centennial Exposition grounds.
 The South Garden predated the establishment of the Park Commission in 1867, while Lemon Hill and Sedgeley were added in 1855–56.
 After the American Civil War, work progressed on acquiring and laying out West Park.
 In the 1870s, the Fairmount Park Commission expropriated properties along the Wissahickon Creek to extend Fairmount Park.
 The Schuylkill River Trail is a modern paved multi-use trail by Kelly Drive in the East Park.

 The Belmont Plateau Cross Country Course is located in Fairmount Park.
 The 1923 and 1976 USA Cross Country Championships were held in the park.
+The Philadelphia FIFA Fan Festival for the 2026 FIFA World Cup was held at the park.